 In some ways, freediving is like cliff diving turned topsy turvy.
 One breath at a time, world-champion freediver Guillaume Néry pushes the boundaries of probing the ocean’s depths on his own power.

-In a recent TED talk, Néry explained the physical and emotional impacts experienced in the rarefied sport of freediving.
+In a TED talk, Néry explained the physical and emotional impacts experienced in the rarefied sport of freediving.

 125M UNDER THE SEA